By Monica Bloom

 Using oils in our food is important too because the outside of our bodies is a direct reflection of the inside.
 Ideas: Dip slices of baguette in olive oil.
 Drizzle olive oil on warm vegetables, squeeze a little lemon and sprinkle salt and pepper.
 Swap out butter for ghee and spread ghee on your toast or English muffin, or melt in oatmeal.

 Oil + steam is a magical combination!
 Oil balances dry.
 Steam (warm, wet, heavy) balances cold, dry and light.
 Practice: Start up a hot shower and let the bathroom steam up.
 While that’s going, do a warm oil massage starting with your feet, all the way up to your head.
 When the room is steamed, turn off the water, and breathe in the steam while the oil soaks into your skin (5-10 minutes).
 Then, shower off.
 Notice how your mind settles into a space of peace and calm.
 Notice how your body feels soft, yet strong and flexible.

 5) Reliable schedule.

-If we practice doing the same things at the same time each day, we don’t have to constantly reinvent.
-Reinventing takes thinking and energy and if we do that every day, all day, we will get exhausted.
+If we practice doing the same things at the same time each day, we don’t have to reinvent constantly.
+Reinventing takes thinking and energy, and if we do that every day, all day, we will get exhausted.
 Keep the simple things simple so that your mind has room for more influential and challenging tasks.
 Practice: Wake and sleep at the same time each day.
 Eat lunch at the same time (bonus points if you bring it from home) and exercise at the same time.
 That’s it.
 If you build the rest of your schedule around these simple practices, you will feel grounded, clear, and vibrant.